Human Bingo Questions Update: Oct 24, 2021

-Click here to download a zipped file that contains the human bingo cards
+Click here to download a zipped file that contains the human bingo cards.

-- a Word Document (.DOCx) to modify and
+- a Word Document (.DOCx) to modify

-- a PDF version to print
+- a Google Docs version to modify and

 NOTE: If you are going to use the Word Document, you may need to install the comic book font (BANGERS) that we use in our documents.
 Instructions and the free font are included in the zipped file!